Adaptive Submodular Ranking and Routing: Algorithm for Adaptive Submodular Ranking

-The first equality uses the fact that the nodes corresponding to $H\in R(t)$ are exactly one of the types bad/okay/good.
-The last inequality uses Observation~\ref{obs:bad-prob} and that $R(t)$ contains all scenarios in $A_k$. \end{proof}
+The first equality uses the fact that the states $(E,H)\in R(t)$ are exactly one of the types bad/okay/good.
+The last inequality uses Proposition~\ref{obs:bad-prob1} and that $\{H: (E,H)\in R(t)\}$ contains all scenarios in $A_k$. \end{proof}